 sharing the HEART of faith, hope, and love

-I am a family physician who explores the HEART of HEALTH in my work, recreation, and through writing.
-On my blog, Watercress Words, I inform and inspire us in healthy living.
+As a family physician, I explore the HEART of HEALTH in my work, recreation, community, and through writing.
+My blog, Watercress Words, informs and inspires us to live in health.
 I believe we can turn our health challenges into healthy opportunities.
-When we do, we can then share the HEART of health with our families, communities, and the world.
+When we do, we can share the HEART of health with our families, communities, and the world.
 Come explore and share with me.